amr-hammoud/bin-tracker/README.md

    ```

 3) Setup the .env file
-	- Navigate to /bin-tracker/Web
+	- Navigate to /bin-tracker/Server
 	- Rename the file named ".env.example" to ".env"
-	- Create a JWT key
+	- Replace the "ADD_YOUR_KEY_HERE" with you JWT key
 	```sh
 	JWT_SECRET="ADD_YOUR_KEY_HERE"
 	```